struct/isoalloc/PROFILER.md

 The heap profiler is designed to sample heap allocations over time across your workload.
 This profiler emits a machine readable file throughout the lifetime of the sampled target.
 These files are then passed to the profiler tool where they are merged.
 After merging the profiler tool will emit a C header file `iso_alloc_target_config.h`.
 This tooling is still under development.

+In order to get the most out of the profiler it is recommended to compile all of your code with `-fno-omit-frame-pointer`.
+Without this flag IsoAlloc can't properly collect backtrace information and may even be unstable.

 ## Profiler Tuning

 You can control the file profiler data is written to with the `ISO_ALLOC_PROFILER_FILE_PATH` environment variable.
 The default path is `$CWD/iso_alloc_profiler.data`.